Animal-assisted therapy: Canine-assisted therapy

 In canine-assisted therapy, therapy dogs interact with patients in animal assisted interventions, to enhance therapeutic activities and well-being including the physical, cognitive, behavioral and socio-emotional functioning of clients.
 Well-trained therapy dogs exhibit the behavior that human patients construe as friendly and welcoming.
 They comfort patients via body contact.
 Therapy dogs are also required to possess a calm temperament for accommodating the contact with unfamiliar clients while they serve as a source of comfort.
 They promote patients engaging in interactions which can help patient improve motor skills and establish trusting relationship with others.
 The interaction between patients and therapy dogs also aids reducing stressful and anxious feelings patients have.
 Due to those benefits, canine-assisted therapy is used as a complement to other therapies to treat diagnosis such as post-traumatic stress disorder, attention deficit hyperactivity disorder, autism spectrum disorder, and dementia.

 Canine assistance can also be used in classroom for promoting the development of creative writing and living skills and the participation of children in group activities.
 There are programs called canine-assisted reading programs which facilitate children with special educational needs.
 These programs utilize the calm, non-judgmental, happy characteristics of canines to let the process of reading become more meaningful and enjoyable for children.
-With these benefits, researchers suggest to incorporating dogs into assisting learning and educational programs.
+With these benefits, researchers suggest incorporating dogs into assisting learning and educational programs.

 Dolphin therapy

 Dolphin-assisted therapy refers to the controversial alternative medicine practice of swimming with dolphins.
 This form of therapy has been strongly criticized as having no long-term benefit, and being based on flawed observations.
 Psychologists have cautioned that dolphin-assisted therapy is not known to be effective for any condition and that it presents considerable risks to both human patients and the captive dolphins.
-The child has a one-on-one session with a therapist in a marine park of some kind.
+The child has a one-on-one session with a therapist in a marine park.
 An ethical issue with data on dolphin-assisted therapy and the effectiveness of it is that most of the research is done by people who operate the dolphin-assisted therapy programs.